spacetelescope/pandeia-tutorials/reference/engine_input.md

     - ssgrism
     - wfgrism
     - coronagraphy
+    - target_acq

 * ``nirspec:``
     - ifu
     - msa
     - fixed_slit
+    - target_acq

 * ``niriss:``
     - imaging
     - soss
     - ami
     - wfss
+    - target_acq

-The following HST instrument/mode combination is not yet fully implemented, but will be available for engine testing and validation:
+The following HST instrument/mode combination is not yet fully implemented, but may be available for engine testing and validation:

 * ``wfc3:``